phnx47/dapper-repositories/README.md

 From System.ComponentModel.DataAnnotations.Schema - By default the column name will match the property name but it can be overridden with this.

 ### [NotMapped]
-From System.ComponentModel.DataAnnotations.Schema - For "logical" properties that does not have a corresponding column and have to be ignored by the SQL Generator.
+From System.ComponentModel.DataAnnotations.Schema - For "logical" properties that do not have a corresponding column and have to be ignored by the SQL Generator.

 ###	[Status]
-For tables that implements "logical deletes" instead of physical deletes.
-This attribute can decorate only `enum` properties and one of the possible values for that enumeration has to be decorated with the "Deleted" attribute
+For tables that implement "logical deletes" instead of physical deletes.
+This attribute can decorate only `enum` properties and one of the possible values for that enumeration has to be decorated with the "Deleted" attribute.

 ###	[Deleted]
 Brother of the previous attribute.
 Use this to decorate the enum value that specifies the logical delete value for the status property.